bitshares/bitshares-ui-style-guide/INSTRUCTIONS.md

 ### How to manage styles of style-guide components ?

-Styles for all 3 themes are placed inside these files:
+Configs for all 3 themes are placed inside these files:
 - `app/bitshares-ui-style-guide/styles/dark/dark-theme.less`
 - `app/bitshares-ui-style-guide/styles/dark/light-theme.less`
 - `app/bitshares-ui-style-guide/styles/dark/midnight-theme.less`

-All themes files splitted by 2 parts:
+Custom css rules placed there:
-- configs (at the bottom of file, where all config variables placed)
+- `app/bitshares-ui-style-guide/styles/basic/theme.less`

-- custom overrides
+Config themes files contains only variables.

 ### PLEASE FOLLOW THE RULES TO MANAGE STYLES:

 - Use variables for any values of properties.
 Do not put hardcoded values like: `background-color: #000`.
 - Use variables instead: `background-color: @new-component-background-color`
-- Keep all 3 themes files in SYNC.
+- Keep all 3 themes config files in SYNC.
 Do not apply styles only for single theme template file.
 All themes files should be the same.
 Only variable values should be different